Abhilashup/Abhilashup/README.md

 <h1 align="center">Hi 👋, I'm Abhilash!</h1>
 <h3 align="center">I'm a Data Science Enthusiast who is looking for opportunities to work as well as learn at the same time in the field of Data Science.
 I have previously worked as a Media Analyst.</h3>

-- 🔭 I’m currently working on **Sentiment Analysis of Restaurant Reviews**
+- 🔭 I’m currently working on **Heart Disease Prediction**

-- 🌱 I’m currently learning **Advanced Deep Learning NLP concepts**
+- 🌱 I’m currently learning **Advanced Deep Learning NLP and Computer Vision concepts**

 - 👨‍💻 All of my projects are available at [https://github.com/Abhilashup](https://github.com/Abhilashup)